 - maple flakes are newer to the market and they are literally a flaky form of pure maple syrup, like the flaky sea salt version of maple syrup, if you see what I mean.
-Maple flakes are light and make an awesome crunchy, sweet maple topping sprinkled as a finishing touch on frosted cupcakes and cakes, cookies, etc. I recommend using maple flakes after baking as a garnish, like in these maple shortbread cookies or in a cookie dough, like in these maple cookies.
+Maple flakes are light and make an awesome crunchy, sweet maple topping sprinkled as a finishing touch on frosted cupcakes and cakes, cookies, etc. I recommend using maple flakes after baking as a garnish, like in these maple shortbread cookies or in cookie dough, like in these maple cookies.
 Get maple flakes on Amazon.

-- maple taffy, a gooey, sticky concentrate of maple syrup that is called "tire d'érable" in French because it can be pulled into long sticky strands of syrup.
+- maple taffy is a gooey, sticky concentrate of maple syrup that is called "tire d'érable" in French because it can be pulled into long sticky strands of syrup.
 Maple taffy is what is poured on snow and rolled onto popsicle sticks during maple season, to be eaten like a maple lollipop

-- maple butter, a creamy spread made from pure maple syrup.
+- maple butter is a creamy spread made from pure maple syrup.
 You can buy maple butter, but at home, you can follow this maple butter recipe, which you can use to make these maple cream cookies.
 Spread it thick on toast.
 Buy maple butter on Amazon if you don't have time to make it at home.